-We intend to elect to be taxed as a RIC under Subchapter M of the Code, but no assurance can be given that we will be able to obtain or maintain our RIC status.
+We have elected to be treated for U.S. federal income tax purposes, and intend to qualify annually as a RIC under Subchapter M of the Code, but no assurance can be given that we will be able to obtain or maintain our RIC status.
 As a RIC, we will not be required to pay corporate-level U.S. federal income taxes on our income and capital gains that we distribute (or that we are deemed to distribute) to our stockholders.

 To obtain and maintain RIC status under the Code and to be relieved of U.S. federal income taxes on income and gains distributed to our stockholders, we must meet certain source-of-income and asset diversification and distribution requirements.
-The source-of-income requirement will be satisfied if we obtain at least 90% of our ICTI for each year from dividends, interest, gains from the sale of securities or similar sources.
+The source-ofincome requirement will be satisfied if we obtain at least 90% of our ICTI for each year from dividends, interest, gains from the sale of securities or similar sources.
 The asset diversification requirement will be satisfied if we meet certain asset composition requirements at the end of each calendar quarter.
 Failure to meet those requirements may result in our having to dispose of certain investments quickly in order to prevent the loss of RIC status.
 Because most of our investments are expected to be in CLO securities for which there will likely be no active public market, any such dispositions could be made at disadvantageous prices and could result in substantial losses.